palantir/tslint/README.md

 TSLint is configured via a file named `tslint.json`.
 This file is loaded from the current path, or the user's home directory, in that order.

 The configuration file specifies which rules are enabled and their options.
-A sample configuration file with all options is available [here](https://github.com/palantir/tslint/blob/master/docs/sample.tslint.json).
 These configurations may _extend_ other ones via the `"extends"` field in `tslint.json`.

 ```js
 {